MantasMikal/gatsby-starter-picks/README.md

 # Login to Sanity
 sanity login

+# Note: Skip this step if you just want to look around
+# Remove all data and set up a new project on Sanity
+cd studio && sanity init && npm run graphql-deploy && cd ..

 # Run
 # Studio at http://localhost:3333
 # Web frontend at http://localhost:8000
 # GraphiQL explorer at http://localhost:8000/___graphql
 npm start

-# Set up a new project on Sanity
-cd studio && sanity init && npm run graphql-deploy && cd ..

 # Format and lint
 npm run lint